 Art Therapy allows for the internal to be shared with another.
 For clients, the ability to share with an Art Therapist their fears, dreams and experiences can be liberating as well as challenging.
-Using the creative process allows for greater connection and understanding between therapist and client.
+The creative process encourages greater connection and understanding between therapist and client.

-The beauty of Art Therapy is that you can utilize this tool during therapy sessions and at home.
-We recommend being under the care of a board certified, registered Art Therapist while engaging in Art Therapy who can guide the process and provide appropriate art materials to achieve therapy goals and positive outcomes.
-Many clients choose to create treatment plans with their Art Therapist that involve art making both in and out of the therapy session, allowing for greater growth in a shorter amount of time.
-The creation of art work also provides a visual record of the path towards healing as clients can look back at the earlier work created in therapy.
-Artwork has the power to hold our thoughts and feelings in time, giving us a map of change, understanding and healing.
+The beauty of Art Therapy is that you can use it during therapy sessions and at home.
+We recommend the guidance of a Board-Certified, Registered Art Therapist to help you through this creative process.
+They have the knowledge and training to provide appropriate art materials to help clients achieve their therapy goals.
+Many clients choose to create treatment plans with their Art Therapist that involve art making both in and out of therapy sessions.
+This option can promote greater growth in a shorter amount of time.
+Additionally, the creation of artwork also provides a visual record of a client’s healing journey through therapy.
+Artwork has the power to hold our thoughts and feelings in time, giving us a map of our change, understanding and healing.

 A New Path to Healing

 A simple line painted with the brush can lead to freedom and happiness – Joan Miro